Sugapriyan-P-K/HandCricket-using-tkinter/README.md

 # HandCricket-using-tkinter

-This is beginner level python simple GUI project.
+This is beginner level python simple GUI project.\
-Modules in this program:
+Modules in this program:\
-    •random(built-in module).
+    • random(built-in module).\
-    •tkinter.
+    • tkinter.\
-    •PIL.
+    • PIL.

 This application is set to prefix size, because it is not responsive for every screen size.